sherpal/LaminarSAPUI5Bindings/README.md

 then the above import will be added in the compiled JS file.

+## Illustrated Messages

+[Illustrated Messages](https://sap.github.io/ui5-webcomponents/playground/components/IllustratedMessage/) work the same was as icons (see above).

+All possible choices are available in the `IllustratedMessageType` object.
+Illustrated messages within the `tnt` subdirectory are available in the `tnt` object thereof.

 ## How to read the source code

 Every component is implemented as an object with the following: